 Tom in Santa Cruz sent in these photos and notes about his Garden Coop build.
 Enjoy!

-We followed your plans pretty closely, yet made a few small changes:
+We followed your chicken coop plans pretty closely, yet made a few small changes:

 - Initially, I was just going to elevate the coop on the piers to compensate for the slight slope of my desired location.
 But I decided to just spend the extra time and build two small retaining walls from old recycled redwood that I ran through a planer and stained.
 I backfilled the walls with granite gravel and dug drainage trenches filled with gravel to remove surface water from the coop in winter.